Things New and Old

 A group of young believers, some of whom had been converted and were ‘exposed’ to the doctrines of grace while studying overseas – Australia and the United Kingdom – found it difficult to settle into the existing churches on the isle of Penang.
 They felt that the churches were mainly strongly Arminian in the doctrine of salvation, and some militantly premillennial and dispensational in eschatology.

 Eventually, their common ‘admiration’ for the doctrines of grace drew them together.
 They began to meet for fellowship and mutual edification.
 Before too long they decided to meet regularly with the intention of forming themselves into a church.
 A few of the men were acquainted with Pastor Poh Boon Sing of Sri Hartamas Church, a Reformed Baptist church in Kuala Lumpur.
-The group decided to seek fellowship from Sri Hartamas Church to assist them to constitute into a regular church of the NT.
+The group decided to seek fellowship from Sri Hartamas Church to assist them in constituting a regular church of the NT.

 B. The Conditional Response to the Call